 5. Start a Pregnancy and Baby Memory Book

-The pregnancy and baby memory book is kind of a combination between the scrapbook and pregnancy planner.
+The pregnancy and baby memory book is kind of a combination of a scrapbook and a pregnancy planner.

 It’s just another great way to gather all those sweet memories and place them all into one place that you’ll always be able to look back on.

 One of my favorite memory books is called: The luxury baby memory book (my baby journal)

 I’ve heard from many of my mama friends that one of their favorite activities to do while pregnant was to make a belly plaster cast!